Tim Bezbatchenko: Playing career

 Cup in England in addition to receiving numerous state and national awards and honors.
 Bezbatchenko played college soccer for the Richmond Spiders of the University of Richmond and was named to the Atlantic 10 Conference All-Academic team in 2003.
-Bezbatchenko played for the Pittsburgh Riverhounds of the United Soccer Leagues' USL Second Division from 2004–2005, scoring one goal in thirty-one league appearances.
+Bezbatchenko played for the Pittsburgh Riverhounds of the United Soccer Leagues' USL Second Division from 2004 to 2005, scoring one goal in thirty-one league appearances.

 Major League Soccer

 Following his playing career and graduation from law school, Bezbatchenko spent three years as the Senior Director of Player Relations and Competition with MLS located in New York City.
 In that role, he was responsible for negotiating and drafting player contracts, as well as finalizing loan and transfer agreements for the import and export of players to and from MLS.
-In addition he oversaw all MLS rosters, the MLS player pool, and team salary budgets.
+In addition, he oversaw all MLS rosters, the MLS player pool, and team salary budgets.
 He was also responsible for youth and player development initiatives for the league, including the home-grown player signing process.
-Bezbatchenko also helped the Player Department manage the relationship between the Players Union and interpretation of the league’s collective bargaining agreement (CBA).
+Bezbatchenko also helped the Player Department manage the relationship between the Players Union and interpretation of the league's collective bargaining agreement (CBA).
 He also served as a liaison with the US Soccer Federation and the Canadian Soccer Association.
-During the 2013 season MLS announced a partnership with the French Football Federation (FFF) to create an educational course for MLS Academy Directors that was managed by Bezbatchenko.
+During the 2013 season, MLS announced a partnership with the French Football Federation (FFF) to create an educational course for MLS Academy Directors that was managed by Bezbatchenko.